-The following unaudited Consolidated Balance Sheet and Consolidated Statement of Income for The Northern Trust Company were prepared in accordance with generally accepted accounting principles and are provided here for informational purposes.
-These consolidated financial statements should be read in conjunction with the footnotes accompanying the consolidated financial statements included in the Corporation's Annual Report to Stockholders for the year ended December 31, 2012 and incorporated herein by reference on page 41 of this Form 10-K.
+The following unaudited Consolidated Balance Sheet and Consolidated Statement of Income for the Bank, The Northern Trust Company, were prepared in accordance with generally accepted accounting principles and are provided here for informational purposes.
+These consolidated financial statements should be read in conjunction with the footnotes accompanying the consolidated financial statements included in the Corporation's 2013 Annual Report to Stockholders and incorporated herein by reference on page 44 of this Annual Report on Form 10-K.